OHDSI/DatabaseConnector/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.
-There is une note because the java directory is 15.8Mb.
+There is one note because the java directory is 15.8Mb.

 ## Downstream dependencies